Non-Fiction Advanced Film Production Pitch Packet

-A film’s promotion is as important as its creation, and students should be encouraged to think about and plan for finding ways for varied audiences to see their work.
+Showing a film is as important as its creation, and students should be encouraged to think about and plan for finding ways for varied audiences to see their work.
 TMA supports local screenings through Final Cut and other on-campus opportunities; however, students should be participating in the broader festival venues.
 TMA is not in the position to support every project’s wish to attend every potential festival, thus we believe that the following policy provides is measured and equitable.

 TMA Film Festival Funding Principles/Policy

-- Submitting and attending a festival is highly recommend as long as it weighted against the student’s educational experience.
+- Submitting and attending a festival is highly recommend as long as it is weighted against the student’s educational experience.
 Experience in promotion and festival attendance is valuable to student learning; it should be student initiated and driven and be closely connected to project planning.

 - Promotional plans should be put in place during the project development and budgeting phase.
-Students are responsible for developing a promotional plan and identifying festivals (i.e. a rationale regarding best festivals, costs, etc. should be put in place; this festivals is more viable and valuable than that one, etc.).
+Students are responsible for developing a promotional plan and identifying festivals (i.e. a rationale regarding best festivals, costs, etc. should be put in place; this festival is more viable and valuable than that one, etc.).
 This is the student’s responsibility and connected to his/her educational experience.
 Faculty mentors should be consulted and counseled with, but it is not the responsibility of the TMA department to provide a plan or function as the student’s agent.

 - Department support for festival or promotional funding should be considered part of department’s pre-production contribution, and students should plan accordingly.
-However, once the production team receives their final grade, student producers are free to raise additional funding for festival submissions through their own initiative without TMA support, oversight, or approval.

 STUDENT OWNERSHIP OF INTELLECTUAL PROPERTY